apache/pekko/docs/src/main/paradox/extending-pekko.md

 ---
-project.description: How to extend Akka with Akka Extensions.
+project.description: How to extend Pekko with Pekko Extensions.
 ---
-# Classic Akka Extensions
+# Classic Pekko Extensions

-If you want to add features to Akka, there is a very elegant, but powerful mechanism for doing so.
+If you want to add features to Pekko, there is a very elegant, but powerful mechanism for doing so.
-It's called Akka Extensions and comprises 2 basic components: an @apidoc[Extension](actor.Extension) and an @apidoc[ExtensionId](actor.ExtensionId).
+It's called Pekko Extensions and comprises 2 basic components: an @apidoc[Extension](actor.Extension) and an @apidoc[ExtensionId](actor.ExtensionId).

-Extensions will only be loaded once per @apidoc[ActorSystem](actor.ActorSystem), which will be managed by Akka.
+Extensions will only be loaded once per @apidoc[ActorSystem](actor.ActorSystem), which will be managed by Pekko.
-You can choose to have your Extension loaded on-demand or at @apidoc[ActorSystem](actor.ActorSystem) creation time through the Akka configuration.
+You can choose to have your Extension loaded on-demand or at @apidoc[ActorSystem](actor.ActorSystem) creation time through the Pekko configuration.
-Details on how to make that happens are below, in the @ref:[Loading from Configuration](extending-akka.md#loading) section.
+Details on how to make that happens are below, in the @ref:[Loading from Configuration](extending-pekko.md#loading) section.

 @@@ warning

-Since an extension is a way to hook into Akka itself, the implementor of the extension needs to ensure the thread safety of his/her extension.
+Since an extension is a way to hook into Pekko itself, the implementor of the extension needs to ensure the thread safety of his/her extension.

 @@@